dekuNukem/bob_cassette_rewinder/README.md

 |     ...     |              |
 |      0      |     0x50     |

+Not sure why they did it this way, but anyway!

-So to reset the cassette, all I have to do is **reset that byte to 0x4e**, easy enough!
+To reset the cassette to 30 washes, all I have to do is **set that byte to 0x4e**, easy enough!

 With the simple EEPROM chip, standard 0.1 inch contacts spacing, one-byte counter, and no error checking, it sure seems Daan Tech didn't try really hard, guess they reckoned that it wasn't worth the trouble.
 Well, less work for me too!